What is Super?

 Have a look at the Australian Taxation Office’s website for more information, or contact FinAdvice Fiancial Planning to discuss how we can help you manage your super.

 How much do I need?

-Most people can now expect to live well into their eighties.
-If you stop working at 65, you’ll need retirement income for about 20 years.
+Most people now expect to live well into their eighties, so iif you stop working at 65, you’ll need retirement income for about 20 years.

-How much you need set aside in Super depends upon your needs and expectiations.
+How much you need set aside in Super depends upon your needs and expectations.

-If you own your own home, a rule of thumb is that you’ll need two-thirds (67%) of your pre-retirement income to maintain the same standard of living in retirement.*
+If you own your own home, to maintain your pre-retirement standard of living after you’ve retired, a rule of thumb is your investments will need to annually generate two-thirds (67%) of your pre-retirement income.